What are Termites?

 - Piles of wings near doors or windows (termites shed their wings when they mate)

-If you think you might have termites, don’t wait to call an exterminator.
+If you have termites, don’t wait to call an exterminator.
 The longer you wait, the more damage they’ll do to your property.

 Treatment: How we solve the problem